Support Gerador in building a more creative, critical and participatory society. Find out how here.

 It is through images that we create the world around us.
 More than a visual record, an image is a tool of power and influence, playing an active role in the construction of narratives.
 With images we define who is seen and who remains invisible, what stays in history and what is forgotten.

-In a time of populism, where artificial intelligence learns to see for us, asserting itself as creator and reproducer of perceptionsIt is urgent to question the images that construct our imaginary world.
+In a time of populism, where artificial intelligence learns to see for us, asserting itself as creator and reproducer of perceptions, it is urgent to question the images that construct our imaginary world.

-The road to the festival unfolds between January and March 2026 through a series of community conversations focused on the singularities and identity of Guimarães.
-What image do you have of the city?
-Click the button to learn more.
+The journey to the festival was made between January and March 2026 through a series of community conversations focused on the singularities and identity of Guimarães.What image do you have of the city?

 Uncover Festival Program